 How to find a job in Australia as a migrant

-However, the excitement of this new adventure can sometimes be deflated through the challenge of (re-)establishing your career, even in spite of having relevant overseas education and work experience.
+Either way, the excitement of this new adventure can sometimes be deflated through the challenge of (re-)establishing your career, despite having relevant overseas education and work experience.

-In order to increase your chances of finding a job in a new country, it is important to consider the cultural differences which affect getting a job in a new country.
+In order to increase your chances of finding a job in Australia, it is important to consider the cultural differences which affect getting a job here.

 Get Rid of Your own Biases or Misconceptions

 Don’t let the following negative beliefs stop you in your job search.

 Negative Belief #1: I don’t have local work experience, so I won’t be considered